 Go beyond the world of stock music.
 Enter the universe of KOZMIC DEBRIS, a unique collection of the most interesting and eclectic production music on the market today.
 Powerful, emotional, dynamic, dramatic, transformative.
 Made for the creative content producer who wants more than the typical “inside the box” soundtrack.

 Most KD tracks are hard to classify.
 Most are emotionally complex.
 All tell a story, evoke an image, set a mood, and sometimes do all three simultaneously.
-Lead composer, Ed Grenga and his partner, Doug Stevens, have drawn on their years of experience in film, documentary, and TV to put together a library that will make your project come alive.
+Lead composer, Ed Grenga and his partner, Doug Stevens, have drawn on their years of experience in music composition and production for film, documentary, and TV to put together a library that will make your project come alive.

 This music library is categorized differently than most others.
 Instead of the typical genres- Rock, Jazz, Orchestral, etc., it's more about the vibe and mood, or what kind of imagery the music evokes.
 Being storytellers ourselves, we tend to imagine the kind of story we’re telling each time we sit down and immerse ourselves into a new composition.
 The result is music that’s rich with color, imagination, and emotion.